Matthew Hutton (archbishop of York): Life

 Hutton, the son of Matthew Hutton of Priest Hutton, in the parish of Warton, Lancashire, was born in that parish in 1529.
 He was educated at Lancaster Royal Grammar School (then called the Free School at Lancaster).
 He became a sizar at Trinity College, Cambridge in 1546.
 After graduating B.A.
 1551–2, he became a fellow of Trinity in 1553, and graduated M.A.
 1555 and B.D.
 1562.
 In 1561 he was elected Lady Margaret's Professor of Divinity, and next year master of Pembroke Hall, and regius professor of divinity.
 In the same year he was collated prebendary of St Paul's, London, and in 1563 instituted rector of Boxworth, Cambridgeshire (resigned in 1576).
 About the same time he obtained a canonry at Ely.
-In 1564 he distinguished himself by his ability in the theological disputations before Queen Elizabeth at Cambridge, and his character was established as one of the ablest scholars and preachers in the university.
+In 1564 he distinguished himself by his ability in the theological disputations before Queen Elizabeth I at Cambridge, and his character was established as one of the ablest scholars and preachers in the university.
 He was created D.D. there in 1565, and later in the year was installed a canon of Westminster.
 In the succeeding year he was one of the Lent preachers at court and a preacher at St Paul's Cross.
 After his appointment in April 1567 as dean of York he resigned his mastership at Pembroke, the regius professorship, and his canonries of Ely and Westminster.
 Subsequently, he was collated to prebends at York and Southwell.
-He was suggested as fit to succeed Edmund Grindal in the see of London in 1570, but his election was opposed by Archbishop Parker.
+He was suggested as fit to succeed Edmund Grindal in the see of London in 1570, but his election was opposed by Archbishop Matthew Parker.
 A letter to Burghley, dated 6 October 1573, is preserved at Hatfield, giving at length his opinions on prevailing differences in church government.
-He was suspected of leaning to the Puritans, and this led to a dispute with Archbishop Sandys, who in 1586 preferred a charge of thirteen articles against him.
+He was suspected of leaning to the Puritans, and this led to a dispute with Archbishop Edwin Sandys, who in 1586 preferred a charge of thirteen articles against him.
 Hutton defended himself with spirit, and, though compelled to make submission, admitted nothing more than the use of violent and indiscreet expressions.

 On 9 June 1589 he was elected through Burghley's influence to the bishopric of Durham.
 On 11 December 1594, and in February 1595, he wrote beautiful and pathetic appeals to Burghley on behalf of Lady Margaret Neville, who had been condemned on account of the rebellion of her father, Charles, 6th Earl of Westmorland, and he was not only successful in his application for mercy, but gained a pension for the lady.